Kaye-Pea/UTS-MAXREFDES117_Data/README.md

 # UTS-MAXREFDES117_Data
-University Capstone Project using the MAXREFDES117 PPG sensor
+University Capstone Project Biosensors for BLV smart Glasses Repo for communicating with MAXREFDES117 PPG sensor to Arduino Uno.